gaganmaheshwari/blog-webjeda/_posts/2016-05-27-jekyll-collections.md

 ## Jekyll collection index

 So I have two themes in my Theme collection.
 How to show them on a page? we have to create an index file.
-Create a file with them name **themes.md** in the root.
+Create a file with the name **themes.md** in the root.

 {% highlight html %}{% raw %}
 {% for themes in site.themes %}